SimHoZebs/personal-site/src/content/blogs/Rust made me rethink everything.md

 };
 ```

-... what?

 When I first saw this syntax, I was like, "How the hell does this even make sense?"

-For those who don't know (and my future self in case I get dementia), `if let` is a statement that assigns a variable a value if the condition is true; and when the condition is true, run the lines in its curly brace.
+`if let` is a statement that assigns a variable a value if the condition is true; and when the condition is true, run the lines in its curly brace.

 In the snippet, I'm converting `char` to decimal using `.to_digit()`.
 That function returns a value of type `Option< Some<u32> , None>`, meaning it could either be some unsigned 32bit integer or nothing.
 Whichever it is, it is assigned to `digit`.
 If `digit` is of type `Some<T>` (which `Some<u32>` is), then the if statement is true.